 In a word: Is the origin of grace in the infinite self-sufficiency of God glorified best by a past-oriented ethic of debt and duty or a future-oriented ethic of hope and joy?
 As much as I would love to linger here and make my case, it is my duty to move on — and since I hope in God’s ongoing grace to multiply the loaves and fishes of those few words, I leave that with joy.

 So, the first illustration of my point is that the God-centeredness of saving grace is seen in its origin — the self-sufficiency of God.

 2. The God-centeredness of saving grace is seen in the ultimate gift that grace brings, namely, God.

-In the explosive, radiant, overflowing fountain of God's self-sufficiency there is an impulse to be known and loved and admired and enjoyed.
+In the explosive, radiant, overflowing fountain of God’s self-sufficiency there is an impulse to be known, loved, admired, and enjoyed.
 That impulse is the grace of God.
 The gift that this impulse moves God to share with his creation is himself.
 Grace is the impulse of the fountain to overflow, but the water that overflows is God.
 What could be more God-centered than a God who thinks that the best gift he can give his people is himself?

 What is overflowing in saving grace is God himself.
 The God-centeredness of saving grace is seen in the fact that the best gift grace can give is God.

 3. The God-centeredness of saving grace is seen in the basic response God demands to the gift of himself, namely, joyful trust.